Gizmotronn/starsailors/_featured_categories/droidos.md

 title:  DroidOS
 slug:   droidos
 description: >
-  DroidOS is the operating system for ACORD Robotics
+  DroidOS is the operating system for ACORD Robotics.
+Created with C++, Python, HTML & Javascript
 ---